Phan1401/Human-Pose/README.md

 ```

 ## Usage Guide
-### Step 1: Data Preparation
+### Step 1: Data Generation
+Run `create_data.ipynb` to generate training data:
+- The notebook uses Mediapipe to extract skeleton data from video or image sources.
-- Pose data files should be in CSV format and contain skeleton frames extracted from Mediapipe.
+- The generated data will be saved in CSV format for model training.
 - The pose labels include:
   - ngoi_lam_viec
   - ngoi_nga_lung